 Because of the immense array of online (and offline) programming learning materials and resources, the information required to teach yourself to code has never been more accessible.
-But with so much information and so many options, it’s important to determine the best practices that will set you up for success as a beginner.
+But with so much information and so many options of coding classes for beginners, it’s important to determine the best practices that will set you up for success as a beginner.

 Instead of asking, “how can I teach myself to code?” ask yourself...
 “How can I teach myself to code well?”

 - Find what works and be open to adjustments

 - Determine the right educational course

 - Play an active role in your education

 #1 Find What Works For You (And Be Open To Adjusting It!)

 The best part about learning programming on your own?
 Freedom.

 Everyone has different strengths, weaknesses, learning styles and preferences.
 When teaching yourself, you have the freedom to adjust your process accordingly, in order to achieve the best results.